-Many rental properties come furnished with modern and clean furniture and they often look like they’re right off the pages of IKEA.
-Landlords are usually willing to replace furniture the tenant isn't happy with and should they need to buy their own, there are plenty of options.
+Many rental properties come furnished with modern and clean furniture and they often look like they’re right off the pages of an IKEA catalogue.
+Landlords are usually willing to replace furniture the tenant isn't happy with and, should they need to buy their own, there are plenty of options.

 Lifestyle in Norway